phensd/Auto-Picture-Puzzle/README.md

 ## Compilation (Windows)
 **Note: I am not a windows developer.
 If someone would like to assist in making this simpler/more typical of a windows compilation process, feel free to contribute.**
-### Download W64DevKit and add it to your PATH environment variable:
+### Download W64DevKit and add it to your PATH environment variable

 [Navigate to "Releases" and download the provided .zip file.](https://github.com/skeeto/w64devkit)

-Extract it somewhere convenient, [then add the .bin folder to your PATH environment variable in Windows.](https://www.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows)
+Extract it somewhere convenient, [then add it's `bin` folder to your PATH environment variable in Windows.](https://www.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows)

 W64DevKit allows for use of common GNU tools found on most Linux distributions through the windows command line, including a C and C++ compiler, making this process much simpler.